Connect with other EMDRIA Members!

 Click the Join Community button below to be taken to the SIG's community home page.
-Please note that you will be prompted to sign in to your EMDRIA member account if you are not signed in already.
+You will be prompted to sign in to your EMDRIA member account if you are not signed in already.
 Once on the SIG home page, click the Join Community button in the upper right-hand corner to become a member of that SIG community.

 EMDR and Eating Disorders